 Article IX: Vacancies in Office between Conventions

 Section 1.
 In the event of a vacancy in the office of Governor between conventions, a qualified member of a club in good standing with the District and Circle K International shall be elected by the Board of Officers to serve for the remainder of the unexpired term.
-Such action shall be communicated by the Secretary in writing to the International Administrator.
+Such action shall be communicated by the Secretary in writing to the International Director.
 In any year in which the District Convention is not held, the Board of Officers shall elect a qualified member of a club in good standing to serve for the upcoming administrative year.

 Section 2.
-In the event of a vacancy in the office of Secretary, Treasurer, or Bulletin Editor the Governor shall, with approval of the Board of Officers, appoint a qualified member of a club in good standing with the District and Circle K International to serve for the remainder of the unexpired term.
-Such approval from the Board of Officers must be made, in writing, within fourteen (14) days of the appointment.
+In the event of a vacancy in the office of Secretary, Treasurer, or Editor the Governor shall, with approval of the Board of Officers, appoint a qualified member of a club in good standing with the District and Circle K International to serve for the remainder of the unexpired term.
+Such approval from the Board of Officers must be made, in writing to all clubs in the District, within fourteen (14) days of the appointment.

 Section 3.
 In the event of a vacancy in the office of Lieutenant Governor, the Governor shall, with approval of the Board of Officers, appoint a qualified member of a club in good standing, in the same division, to serve for the remainder of the unexpired term.
-Such approval from the Board of Officers must be made, in writing, within fourteen (14) days of appointments.
+Such approval from the Board of Officers must be made, in writing to all clubs in the District, within fourteen (14) days of appointments.

 In the event of a vacancy in the office of Lieutenant Governor that cannot be filled by a qualified member of a club in good standing, in the same division, the Governor shall with approval of the Board of Officers, appoint a qualified member of any club in the Pennsylvania District in good standing to serve as a Governor’s Representative in place of the Lieutenant Governor for the remainder of the unexpired term.
 Such approval from the Board of Officers must be made, in writing, within fourteen (14) days of appointments.

 Section 4: In the event of a vacancy in any of the District Chair positions, the Governor shall, with approval of the Board of Officers, appoint a qualified member of a club in good standing to serve for the remainder of the unexpired term.
-Such approval from the Board of Officers must be made, in writing, within fourteen (14) days of appointments.
+Such approval from the Board of Officers must be made, in writing to all clubs in the District, within fourteen (14) days of appointments.

 Article X: Revenue